Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: Background and Motivation

 \subsection{Generative LLM Inference Basics}

 \textbf{Transformer Architecture.} The transformer has emerged as the widely accepted standard in generative LLM inference.
 The widely used LLMs like GPTs~\cite{Chatgpt} and LLaMAs~\cite{touvron2023llama, touvron2023llama2} are built upon the autoregressive transformer architecture~\cite{vaswani2017attention, han2021transformer}.
 During inference, these models process the prompt of the users and generate a response.
 The prompt is processed as a sequence of input tokens, and the response is generated by the model predicting the probability of subsequent tokens using the context of all the prior tokens.
-The transformer model consists of a chain of $l$ transformer layers.
-Each transformer layer is comprised of two steps, \textit{self-attention} and \textit{feed-forward network} (FFN).
+The transformer model consists of a chain of $l$ transformer layers, each consisting of two phases: \textit{self-attention} and \textit{feed-forward network} (FFN).

 For the input token list $X = [x_1, x_2,...x_s]$, each layer applies a series of projections on each token in $X$ using the weights $W_Q, W_K, W_V$.
 This generates the elements in the set of queries, keys, and values, referred to as $Q$, $K$, and $V$ respectively: